Agaricus campestris: Distribution and habitat

-Agaricus campestris is found in fields and grassy areas after rain from late summer onwards worldwide.
+A. campestris is found in fields and grassy areas after rain from late summer onwards worldwide.
 It is often found on lawns in suburban areas, appearing in small groups, in fairy rings, or solitary.
 Owing to the demise of horse-drawn vehicles, and the subsequent decrease in the number of horses on pasture, the old "white outs" of years gone by are becoming rare events.
 This species is rarely found in woodland.

 The mushroom has been reported from Asia, Europe, northern Africa, Australia, New Zealand, and North America.

-Edibility
+Uses

 Although edible and choice, this mushroom is not commercially cultivated on account of its fast maturing and short shelf-life.
+Care is needed to distinguish it from poisonous species.
+There have been cases (notably in France) in which the deadly Amanita virosa was consumed by individuals who mistook it for this species.
+Additionally, specimens collected from lawns could be contaminated by pesticides or other chemicals.

-Culinary uses of the meadow mushroom include eating it sauteed or fried, in sauces, or even sliced raw and included in salads.
-In flavor and texture, this mushroom is similar to the white button mushroom available in grocery stores in most Western countries.
-Among the similar species mentioned above, there have been cases (in fact the most common cause of fatal fungus poisoning in France) where the deadly toxic destroying angel (Amanita virosa) has been consumed by individuals who mistook it for this species.
-The edibility of specimens collected from lawns is uncertain because of possible contamination with pesticides or other chemicals.
+Culinary uses include eating it sauteed or fried, in sauces, or even sliced raw and included in salads.
+In flavor and texture, this mushroom is similar to the white button mushroom (A. bisporus) available in grocery stores in most Western countries.